Do not index

 These changes happened in 2011, way before the pandemic.
 The corporate world has started facing the truth: employers can’t ignore mental and emotional health.

-As Corporate Wellness Magazine reports, “The best way to mitigate the risk of low participation is regularly and visibly offer sessions which signals that the company is interested and open to the topic [of mental illness in the workplace].”
+As Corporate Wellness Magazine reports, “The best way to mitigate the risk of low participation is regularly and visibly offer sessions which signal that the company is interested and open to the topic [of mental illness in the workplace].”

 “Wellness programs have often been viewed as a nice extra, not a strategic imperative.
 Newer evidence tells a different story,” the Harvard Business Review wrote, “companies can use wellness programs to chip away at their enormous health care costs, which are only rising with an aging workforce.”